BPing/crysyan/README.md

 * `height`

-        Height of the bottom canvas
+        Height of the bottom canvas*

+* `historyListLen` `default:50`

+        the most length of history 'revoke' list.
+Normally, the default value is OK.

 ### `toolbar`
 * `widgetLength`